Marc-Harony/CinemaAtHome/docker/flaresolverr/README.md

 ![compose.yml](./compose.yml)
 </details><br>

-In this infrasctrucutre, we will use [Flaresolverr](https://github.com/FlareSolverr/FlareSolverr) as a service. <br>
+In this infrastructure, we will use [Flaresolverr](https://github.com/FlareSolverr/FlareSolverr) as a service. <br>

 # Explanation of the compose file: